Stone Designer Tutorial

 From left to right: adjustable Width=12” Height=12”, adjustable Width=17.5” Height=11.5”.

-Surface – For certain materials, it’s possible to experiment with different stone surfaces.
-Only the applicable surface options will be displayed for the selected material.
-If you do not see the Surface selector that means that applying other surfaces to this material is not applicable.
+Surface – For certain material textures, it’s possible to experiment with different stone surfaces.
+This feature works best if you start with a material that has a flat looking surface.
 Click here to learn more about stone surfaces and finishes.

 Light Intensity – Use to adjust the light intensity applied to the material’s surface and used to cast shadow on recessed joints.

-TIP: Use the “refresh button” below to try differing random applications of the selected material on the selected pattern.
-Then download the result that looks best to you.
+TIP: Use the “repaint button” (asterisk above the rotate button) to try differing random applications of the selected material atop the selected pattern.
+Each “repaint” will produce a different look.
+Then download the result that looks best to you

 Add Another Material